| ||||||||

 large reservoir would have been cleaning out and

 reusing the prehistoric Allen Canal!
+As sourced

 from a Spring Canyon perennial reach.